 Glastonbury Abbey is committed to ensuring that its fabric, grounds, ruins and collections are conserved so that they can be enjoyed by thousands of visitors each year and are preserved for future public benefit.
-The trustees make every effort to keep admission prices affordable.
+The trustees make every effort to keep admission prices affordable and in 2022 introduced a monthly payment scheme for membership.
 Membership includes a season ticket which offers good value to residents in and around Glastonbury, providing them with access 364 days a year.
+A low cost guest pass can be purchased alongside membership.
 Annual passes for local schools also enable heavily subsidised return visits.

-.The abbey continues to rent part of the original precinct to Mendip District Council to provide a free play facility at the heart of the town, which is open seven days a week.
+The abbey continues to rent part of the original precinct to Mendip District Council to provide a free play facility at the heart of the town, which is open seven days a week.
 The park is well used and is open to all.

-In 2021 the abbey hosted a smaller range of events due to the pandemic and two offered free entry to the abbey, Member for a Day in May and Frost Fayre in November.
-Due to the extremely inclement weather on the day of the Frost Fayre, the abbey supported the local community by offering covered space for market stalls.
+In 2022 the abbey hosted a range of events offering free entry to the abbey, Summer Opening in May, Jubilee Day in June and Frost Fayre in November.
 Several free tickets for admission or events are provided to support good local causes.

-Due to the pandemic, mental health and wellbeing of the general public has been affected.
+As a result of the pandemic, mental health and wellbeing of the general public has been seriously affected.
 The abbey has committed to work on local community engagement where appropriate.
 A social prescribing voucher scheme delivered through two GP surgeries in the town, offers a limited number of free six-monthly membership passes for people GPs identify as potentially benefiting from access to the abbey for medical/mental health recovery.
-Working with the Volunteer network a community mental health support project based on learning about gardening and food production skills has been planned, focusing on supporting people with low to moderate conditions.
+This scheme is being extended to other local areas.
+Working with the Volunteer network a community mental health support project based on learning about gardening and food production skills is ongoing, focusing on supporting people with low to moderate conditions.

 The abbey recognises that work experience is an important activity and relationship which is offered to local schools.
 The exposure to work is a significant step in preparing young people for adult and working life by developing their personal and social skills as well as the key skills they will need for the world of work.
 In 2020 the pandemic resulted in a cancellation of work experience places and in 2021 work experience places had not been organised.
-A plan is in place for 2022.
+A comprehensive plan was in place for 2022.